rathumbel/Techsoup-Sewik-Project/README.md

 A web application that visualizes the accidents on a map.
 The user can select the type of accident, time interval, region, etc. This will help utilize the Police database, thus possibly improving road safety because it will greatly speed up the process of analyzing accidents.
 Help determine the most dangerous intersections and the reasons behind it.
 Furthermore, this will be a great tool for the cities, people can easily spot the worst intersections and take action.<br/>

-We prepared a web application which displays info about traffic accidents.
+We prepared such an application which displays info about traffic accidents.
 We store all the information about the accidents in a database and share it in our application.

 ![Frontend](frontend2.png)